cg122111/robot-2.0/README.md

    pip install --upgrade pip
    pip install -r requirements.txt
    ```

+   **Note**: The `requirements.txt` includes `pyserial` for G-code stepper motor control.
+If you only need emulator mode, you can skip installing it.

 5. **Activate the virtual environment** (whenever you work on the project):
    ```bash